adsric/devtools/README.md

-# GulpKit
+# Dev Kit

-Automate and enhance your workflow with GulpKit.
+Automate and enhance your workflow with Dev Kit.

 ## Features